meet0-0/TheDugOut-Website/README.md

 # TheDugOut-Website

 **The DugOut** is a modern, minimalistic website designed for gaming enthusiasts, offering a seamless experience for exploring games, participating in tournaments, and staying connected.
 Built with a sleek dark theme accented by shades of gold, the site ensures a visually stunning and user-friendly interface.
+I've created this website as I'm trying to create a platform where gamers can not only compete but also connect/network with each other!

 ### 🌟 Key Features:
 - **Home Page**: Highlighting the mission of The DugOut with a vibrant hero section and dynamic animations.